Cloris Leachman: Personal life

-From 1953 to 1979, Leachman was married to Hollywood impresario George Englund.
+From 1953 to 1978, Leachman was married to Hollywood impresario George Englund.
 Her former mother-in-law was character actress Mabel Albertson.
 The marriage produced four sons and one daughter: Bryan (died 1986), Morgan, Adam, Dinah, and George.
 Some of them are in show business.
 Her son Morgan played Dylan on Guiding Light for several years.

-The Englunds were Bel Air neighbors of Judy Garland, Sid Luft, and their children, Lorna and Joey Luft, during the early 1960s.
+The Englunds were Bel Air neighbors of Judy Garland, Sidney Luft, and their children, Lorna and Joey Luft, during the early 1960s.
 Lorna Luft stated in her memoir Me and My Shadows: A Family Memoir that Leachman was "the kind of mom I'd only seen on TV".
 Knowing of the turmoil at the Luft home, but never mentioning it, Leachman prepared meals for the children and made them feel welcome when they needed a place to stay.

 Leachman was also a friend of Mort Sahl and Marlon Brando, whom she met while studying under Elia Kazan in the 1950s.
 She introduced him to her husband, who became close to Brando, as well, directing him in The Ugly American (1963) and writing a memoir about their friendship called Marlon Brando: The Way It's Never Been Done Before (2005).